2019 EXECUTIVE COMMITTEE – BIOGRAPHIES

 Randy Weintraub is currently a high school chemistry teacher in Hightstown and adjunct college instructor in the STEM Department at Rowan College at Burlington County.
-Previous to the career change, he was a research scientist and educator; currently a group leader at area R&D and contract research organizations including American Cyanamid, FMC Corp., JRF America, XenoBiotic Labs, PharmaNet and Symbiotic Research.
-His areas of expertise are analytical methods development, study of environmental fate and metabolism of xenobiotics, and residue analysis in food and environmental samples.
-He is an adjunct instructor in the Department of Science, Mathematics, Engineering and Technology at Rowan College, where he teaches nutritional science.
+Previous to the career change, he was a research scientist and group leader at area R&D and contract research organizations including American Cyanamid, FMC Corp., JRF America, XenoBiotic Labs, PharmaNet and Symbiotic Research.
+His areas of expertise are analytical methods development, study of environmental fate and metabolism of pesticides and drugs, and residue analysis in food and environmental samples.
 Randy attended SUNY at Stony Brook and University of Florida (UF) for his undergraduate degree, and M.S. and Ph.D. degrees at UF in Food Science and Human Nutrition/Environmental Chemistry.
-His graduate research involved the human bioavailability of citrus bioflavonoids, and the environmental fate of the soil fumigant, ethylene dibromide.

 David Carrick has a Ph.D. in Analytical Chemist with over forty years experience in the area of Human and Veterinary Pharmaceuticals, Consumer Products, Agricultural Chemicals, Catalysis, BioFuels and consulting.
 He received his B.S in Chemistry from Lafayette College and his Ph.D. in Analytical Chemistry from Lehigh University.
 Over his career he has held positions of increasing responsibility at American Cyanamid, J&J, Pharmaceutical Formulations Inc, Sun Pharmaceuticals and Lloyd Pharmaceuticals, among others.
 In conjunction with Libra Labs, Dr. Carrick has provided consulting services in the areas of Analytical and Process Development, Instrument Validation, Quality Systems and Laboratory Training.
 He is currently a member of ACCORD Import/Export Solutions, providing laboratory services and regulator support for trade and importation of agricultural products from western Africa as part of the US AGOA initiative.
 He has been a section member since 2000 serving as 2009 Section Chair, Treasurer since 2012 and an active volunteer in our outreach programs including Chemagination contest judge.